isomerpages/moe-bendemeersec/_for-parents/Sec 1 Registration 2023/Sec 1 Registration Overview.md

 Please assist in filling up the following form <a href="https://go.gov.sg/bdms2023sec1reg" target="_blank" >https://go.gov.sg/bdms2023sec1reg</a> to complete the Secondary 1 registration process by **Monday, 26 December 2022, 11:59pm.**

+Students **do not** need to report to their posted secondary schools after receiving the posting results.
+Information will be provided via the school website and parents who are on Parents Gateway (PG) will also receive instructions by the afternoon of 21st December 2022.